 September 2017 marks the tenth annual Canada Army Run.
 To celebrate this milestone, a new 10K event was added to the line-up for 2017.

 3-Person Relay – NEW for 2017: Build a team and take on all courses with this new challenge!
 Each participant will receive their own bib, and you may start your race even if your teammate is still out on course

 To commemorate the 100th anniversary of the Battle of Vimy Ridge (First World War) in 2017, Canada Army Run added the Vimy Challenge, in partnership with Veterans Affairs Canada, to our event line-up for this year.
-Participants in the Vimy Challenge, presented by Veterans Affairs Canada, run, walk or roll officially in BOTH the 5K and the 10K events and will receive a unique race shirt and, upon completion, a special coin as well as their dog-tag medals.
+Participants in the Vimy Challenge run, walk or roll officially in BOTH the 5K and the 10K events and will receive a unique race shirt and, upon completion, a special coin as well as their dog-tag medals.